 The Reviews section provides a forum for the evaluation of the literature that affects, and is affected by, emerging archival theory and practice.
-In addition to reviews of monographs and reports and comparative analyses of publications in The American Archivist, the Reviews Portal (www.archivists.org/american-archivist-reviews) creates space for the evaluation of emerging technologies and resources that archivists use and create, facilitating the preservation and stewardship of archival material and greater engagement with users.
+In addition to reviews of monographs and reports and comparative analyses of publications in The American Archivist, the Reviews Portal (https://reviews.americanarchivist. org) creates space for the evaluation of emerging technologies and resources that archivists use and create, facilitating the preservation and stewardship of archival material and greater engagement with users.
 Reviewers are selected by the Reviews Editor.
-Direct inquiries or send literature to be reviewed to the Reviews Editor: BETHANY ANDERSON, Archival Operations and Reference Specialist, University of Illinois at Urbana-Champaign, 1408 W Gregory Drive, 19 Library MC-522, Urbana, IL 61801.
-Telephone (217) 300-0908.
-Email ReviewsEditor@archivists.org.
+Direct inquiries or send literature to be reviewed to the Reviews Editor: Bethany Anderson, Archival Operations and Reference Specialist, University of Illinois at Urbana-Champaign, 1408 W Gregory Drive, 146 Library MC-522, Urbana, Ill.
+61801.
+Telephone: (217) 300-0908.
+Email: ReviewsEditor@archivists.org.